me9hanics/wikidata-SparQL-data-collection/README.md

 # Wikidata SparQL API wrapper: Data collection from Wikipedia profiles
 A file with Python methods to help fetch various data of personalities (and other entities) from Wikidata, and a tutorial notebook showing how to use these functions.<br>

-This repository has been used to collect data of over 10000 painters for projects such as the [PainterPalette dataset](https://github.com/me9hanics/PainterPalette) and [ArtProject](https://github.com/me9hanics/ArtProject).
+This repository has been used to collect data of over 10000 painters for projects such as the [PainterPalette dataset](https://github.com/me9hanics/PainterPalette?tab=readme-ov-file#painterpalette) and [ArtProject](https://github.com/me9hanics/ArtProject/?tab=readme-ov-file#artproject).
 (In contrast, WikiArt only contains data of 3000 painters, whereas Wikidata has over 200k profiles marked with "painter" as an occupation.)

+<h3 style="color: red;">NetSci 2025</h3>

+If you've come here from the NetSci 2025 conference slides, thank you for attending!
+Here you can find the methods to collect historical figures' data from Wikidata, and various examples.
+For other sources shown at the conference (e.g. painter datasets), please check out the Readme file in any of the above links.

 ## How to use?

 Getting started is **as easy as it gets: there are no! non-standard dependencies** for this module, all used libraries are part of the Python standard library (except the `requests` library, which may not be included in many cases).
 There is one optional exception: you need to install pandas if you want to use the `results_dataframe` function.

 - **Just download the ```functions.py``` file** - you'll be ready to include it in your project.
+Potentially, you may have to install the `requests` library, if it is not included in your Python environment / standard library.
+(You can install it if needed with `pip install requests`.)

 - For example usage, you can check the `examples.ipynb` Jupyter Notebook too.